Thinking of visiting South Africa with kids and wondering if it’s a good idea, what to expect, or where to go? This guide is for you!

 - You don’t need extra vaccinations or malaria pills in the Southern part of the country.

-We chose November for our visit as it’s spring time over there (and it’s wet and cold in Europe).
+We chose November for our visit as it’s springtime in South Africa (and it’s wet and cold in Europe).
 We had days with 18°C (64°F) as well as 30°C (86°F) in the two week period, but most of the time the weather was very pleasant.

 Cape Peninsula and Garden Route Family Trip Itinerary

 TIP: Rent a car when visiting Cape Town with kids.
-It’s a big city and most landmarks and attractions are outside of city center.
-Renting a car is much cheaper than going on organised tours and it gives you more flexibility, certainly when traveling with children.
+It’s a big city and most landmarks and attractions are outside of the city center.
+Renting a car is much cheaper than going on organized tours and it gives you more flexibility, certainly when traveling with children.
+Here you can find the best deals for car rental.

-DAY 1: Cape Town wth kids – Table Mountain and Signal Hill
+DAY 1: Cape Town – Table Mountain and Signal Hill

 We arrived in Cape Town in the morning and drove to our hotel.
 As the time zone is practically the same in South Africa as it is in Europe and we had a good night’s sleep on the plane, we were all surprisingly awake.
 We let the children play in the garden of our hotel and then decided to go and do some sightseeing.